 The Abbreviated Language for Authorization (ALFA) is a pseudocode language used in the formulation of access control policies.

 ALFA maps directly into XACML and contains the same structural elements as XACML (i.e. PolicySet, Policy, and Rule).

 But…is ALFA part of the OASIS XACML Technical Committee Series of Standards?

 Abbreviated Language for Authorization (ALFA)

-On March 10, 2015, the Abbreviated Language for Authorization Version 1.0 Working Draft was submitted by Pablo Giambiagi, Srijith K. Nair, and David Brossard to the XACML TC with the following abstract:
+The following year, the Abbreviated Language for Authorization Version 1.0 Working Draft was submitted by Pablo Giambiagi, Dr. Srijith K. Nair, and myself to the XACML TC with the following abstract: